ethagnawl/rmuxinator/README.md

 ## What is this?
 This project aims to be a clone of [tmuxinator](https://github.com/tmuxinator/tmuxinator), which allows users to define tmux project profiles (e.g. open two windows, split each into three panes and run specific commands in each).
-It is written in Rust and will be _much_ more performant, portable and simpler to install.
-It's also a great excuse for me to learn more about Rust, its ecosystem and compiling and distributing binaries for a number of platforms.
+It is written in Rust and will be more performant, dependable and simpler to install.
+It's also a great excuse for me to learn more about Rust, its ecosystem and distributing binaries for various platforms.

 ## How does it work?
 - install tmux (>= 3.0a), rust and cargo
 - build and run with: `cargo build && ./target/debug/rmuxinator start Foo.toml`

 ## Status
-This project is currently just a proof of concept and I'll be duplicating features as I can find time.
+This project is currently a proof of concept and I'll be duplicating tmuxinator features (and some additional improvements) as I can find time.
 Right now, it's capable of:
 - parsing a TOML project config file
 - starting a named tmux session
 - setting a default layout for project windows
 - setting the default cwd
 - creating windows
 - setting cwd for windows
+- setting window layout
 - creating panes
 - setting cwd for panes
-- setting a pane title using a "user option" (requires >= tmux 3.0a and related pane-border-format)
+- setting a pane title using a "user option" (requires >= tmux 3.0a and related pane-border-format config option)
 - running pane commands
-- wire up hooks and callbacks
+- wiring up tmux event hooks/callbacks

 ## Still TODO:
 - move rename_pane_args into helper